Original 1992 Version

 Ashes Grand Final

-- Australian Series 3 Champion Paul Reynolds becoming the first contender to outright defeat Saracen in Hang Tough (Sara had been disqualified on a couple of occasions beforehand), ultimately culminating in him defeating UK Series 4 Champion Mark Everitt (the lone British contender to win his heat) in the Eliminator to claim the Ashes for Australia.
+- Australian Series 3 Champion Paul Reynolds becoming the first contender to outright defeat Saracen in Hang Tough (Sara had been disqualified on a couple of occasions beforehand), ultimately culminating in him defeating UK Series 4 Champion Mark Everitt (the lone British contender to win his heat as mentioned above) in the Eliminator to claim the Ashes for Australia.

 Series 6 (1997-98), incl.
 Springbok Challenge